grantcooksey/debezium-partial-snapshotter/README.md

 #### New Connector - Snapshot Everything

-`POST` the connector to connect and once the snapshot is complete view that snapshot tracker table exists and all `needs_snapshot` columns are `false`.
+`POST` the connector to connect and once the snapshot is complete, view that snapshot tracker table exists and all `needs_snapshot` columns are `false`.

 #### Existing Connector - Resnapshot One Table